-Although the two are close, ASO is tailored to maximise your app’s popularity in the marketplace.
+Although the two are close, ASO is tailored to maximize your app’s popularity in the marketplace.

 Optimizing the keywords you use in your app’s title and explanation is one of the most important things you can do.
 To find the most relevant search terms, use Google’s AdWords keyword tool or a keyword tracker like Sensor Tower or App Radar.

 Choose your categories carefully and strategically when submitting your app to an app store.
 Make sure the category you choose is applicable to your app but not overcrowded.

 Download of apps: